austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Cleaned up css, found out stack overflow can't be scraped from browser side, emailed stack exchange

 **Thoughts**: I was reluctantly trying to implement the stack overflow scraping on the client side to avoid working around the fact that the heroku server is blocked from stack exchange, but then I realized that cheerio only works in node.
 So I resorted to sending the stack exchange team an email and working on the CSS.

+### Day 214: December 28, 2017

+**Today's Progress**: cleaned up css, made app responsive, made favicon, fixed hn descriptionText issue

+**Thoughts**: I am pretty much done now.
+Still waiting on a response from stack exchange regrading their blockage of my heroku server. really hoping they will just unblock it, that would make my life a lot easier.